The origin of the ficus is Africa, South America and the south of the USA. The Ficus belongs to the family Moreaceae or Moerbei.

 The Ficus does not need much nutrition.
 After purchase, the Ficus can still be without food for months.
 Feeding only in the spring or summer.
 Never give too much this can lead to burning of the roots.
 Check the packaging for the correct dosage.

-It is best to repot a Ficus once every two years in a larger pot.
-The best period for repotting is spring or immediately after purchase of the plant.
-A larger pot will stimulate the growth and the advantage is a larger buffer soil so that the water is distributed more and there is less chance of root rot.
-Always take a pot that is 20 to 25% larger and do not use Hydro Grains on the bottom of the pot.
+A Ficus can best be transplanted in a larger pot once every two years.
+The best period for overpouling is spring or immediately after purchase of the plant.
+A larger pot will stimulate the growth and the advantage is a larger buffer so that the water is more dispersed and there is less chance of root rot.
+Always take a pot that is 20 to 25% larger and do not use Hydro granules on the bottom of the pot.
 It is best to use a plastic insert with large pots.

 If you move a Ficus or there is too little light, the plant will lose leaf.
 Also when purchasing in the winter there is more chance of this.
 In the winter period, therefore, place the houseplant closer to a window.
 In the spring, the Ficus will "restore with good care" and thus create a new leaf.